ka411/RAG-System-with-n8n/README.md

 Google Drive

-Place relevant company/contract documents in Google Drive.
+Could you place relevant company/contract documents in Google Drive?

 Trigger the workflow by sending a chat message.